-Bagdad – Medina Township Location: 41.170907, -81.829033 on Fenn Rd at the intersection of Huffman Rd Remnants: Medina Center (Badgad) Cemetery on the north side of Fenn Rd between Huffman Rd & Weymouth Rd Description: Bagdad was settled in the late 1810s & had hopes of contending for the county seat in the future, but it never grew much.
-The town had a saw mill, grist mill, general store, & a church.
+Bagdad – Medina Township Location: 41.170907, -81.829033 on Fenn Rd at the intersection of Huffman Rd Remnants: Medina Center (Badgad) Cemetery on the north side of Fenn Rd between Huffman Rd and Weymouth Rd Description: Bagdad was settled in the late 1810s and had hopes of contending for the county seat in the future, but it never grew much.
+The town had a saw mill, grist mill, general store, and a church.
 Bagdad faded away into oblivion in the mid to late 1800s.

-Chamberlain – Montville & Lafayette Township Location: 41.129221, -81.878470 on US 42 (Lafayette Rd) at the railroad crossing between Ryan Rd & Oak St Remnants: none known Description: It was on the Cleveland, Lorain, & Wheeling Railway & was founded by a branch of the Chamberlain family in the county.
+Chamberlain – Montville and Lafayette Township Location: 41.129221, -81.878470 on US 42 (Lafayette Rd) at the railroad crossing between Ryan Rd and Oak St Remnants: none known Description: It was on the Cleveland, Lorain, & Wheeling Railroad and was founded by a branch of the Chamberlain family in the county.

 East Montville – Montville Township Location: unknown Description: none found

 Fishermans Corners – Hinckley Township Location: unknown Description: none found

 Geisingers Corners – Chatham Township Location: 41.074777, -82.024590 on Avon Lake Rd at the intersection of Shaw Rd along East Fork Black River Remnants: none known Description: The proprietors were John Geisinger (1827 – 1911) and Mary (Myers) Geisinger (1825 – 1907) who moved to Ohio from Pennsylvania and had a large family.
 John was a carpenter and employed a few workers in local construction.
 The town had a school and a grist mill.
 John and Mary were buried with relatives in Blake Cemetery on Guilford Rd in Guilford Township.